Registration is now closed for the GPR 2019 on Saturday, Oct 26th.

-The 2017 Great Pumpkin Ride is scheduled for Saturday, October 28th.
+The 2019 Great Pumpkin Ride will happen Saturday, October 26th.
 Come out and enjoy one of the prettiest days of the fall foliage season in Virginia!
 The ride is sponsored by the Fauquier Trails Coalition, a non-profit organization, and is a fundraiser to extend and connect existing trails in scenic Fauquier County.

-The 2017 Great Pumpkin Ride will once again be limited to 1,250 TOTAL riders.
+The 2019 Great Pumpkin Ride will be limited to 1,500 TOTAL riders.
 Registration is online ONLY, there will be NO ride day registration.

-Once we reach our 1,250 rider limit (or the registration deadline of October 7th,whichever comes first), registration will CLOSE and we will not add any more riders to the course.
+Once we reach our 1,500 rider limit (or the registration deadline of October 13th, whichever comes first), registration will CLOSE and we will not add any more riders to the course.
 Last year, we closed before the deadline, so please DO NOT WAIT to register.

 The Great Pumpkin Ride has an option for everyone -- 32, 53 or 67 miles.
 Our rest stops are fully stocked and include popular Great Pumpkin Ride treats such as pumpkin soup, pumpkin pie, pumpkin seeds and pumpkin cake -- as well as traditional rest stop items.
 Roving mechanical support and SAG wagons will be provided from 9:00am until 4:00pm.